jhpyle/docassemble/_docs/installation.md

 # Setting up the web server

-The following instructions assume a Debian/Ubuntu system on which you have cloned `docassemble` into your home directory.
+The following instructions assume a Debian/Ubuntu system on which you have cloned the `docassemble` git repository into your home directory.
 You may have to make some changes to adapt this to your server.

 Enable the Apache wsgi and xsendfile modules if they are not already enabled: